Back to top

 The Mystery Spot Santa Cruz

 Other fun Santa Cruz experiences for the family include the Mystery Spot, a classic roadside attraction in the redwood forest where the laws of physics seem to go haywire, and the Roaring Camp Railroads in nearby Felton, which offers steam-engine-drawn train rides through the redwoods as well as excursion trains that travel to the Santa Cruz Beach Boardwalk.
-(And don't forget the annual Day Out with Thomas event returning for summer 2022.)

 If You Go